cognitedata/cdf-s3-replicator/README.md

 #### Creating an AKS Cluster with Managed Identity

 Azure Kubernetes Service (AKS) can use Azure Managed Identities to interact with other Azure services.
 This eliminates the need to manage service principals and rotate credentials.
-The Fabric Replicator requires managed identity on AKS to be enabled to run.
+The S3 Replicator requires managed identity on AKS to be enabled to run.

 To create an AKS cluster with Managed Identity and an attached ACR, you can use the Azure CLI: